Hermetic Programming: Parameterizing Access to State

 • expose: to provide access to state (by returning or grafting a live value)

-• pure: no interaction with external state
+• pure: no interaction with observable state

 • hermetic: no access to free state